<< Yesterday

 2000 Jeff Bagwell goes 4-for-5, homering twice, in the Astros' 14-7 rout of the Phillies at Veterans Stadium.
 The Houston 32-year-old first baseman's ten total bases drive in a club-record seven runs.

 2003 After missing nearly three months with a groin injury, Mike Piazza makes a dramatic return to the New York lineup when he homers and drives in five runs on Italian Night at Shea Stadium.
-The backstop's 3-for-5 performance, including a home run in the third inning, an RBI single in the fourth, and a two-run single in the seventh, contribute to the Mets' 9-2 victory over the Giants.
+The backstop's 3-for-5 performance, including a home run in the third inning, an RBI single in the fourth, and a two-run single in the seventh, contributes to the Mets' 9-2 victory over the Giants.

 2003 Just as the Expos' starting right-hander Javier Vazquez is about to throw a full-count pitch to Rockies outfielder Jay Payton, a second-inning hour-long blackout at the enclosed Olympic Stadium leaves the fans and players in total darkness.
 Tomorrow, Montreal arrives in New York on their off-day just in time to experience a massive blackout that leaves more than 50 million Americans in the dark.